cs3216/cs3216.github.io/assignments/facebook.md

 integrated very well with the Timeline and have seen a good number of visitors[^9].

-But before we ask you to do anything with the Timeline, let’s take a look at what all we can do with [Open Graph](https://developers.facebook.com/docs/opengraph/overview).
+But before we ask you to do anything with the Timeline, let's take a look at what all we can do with [Open Graph](https://developers.facebook.com/docs/opengraph/overview).
 Make sure you read the linked document as it explains what you can do with Open Graph.
 You should now be thinking about the Actions and Objects that you could possibly create for your application.
-You can set up the Actions, Objects and Stories by going to your application’s dashboard and clicking on the **Open Graph** section.
+You can set up the Actions, Objects and Stories by going to your application's dashboard and clicking on the **Open Graph** section.
 Facebook has a [tutorial](https://developers.facebook.com/docs/opengraph/getting-started) as well as detailed